adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Notes:

 - These classes are encapsulated to the module's design and content.
-- We can style the elements however we need to (with media queries).
+- It's easy to style elements without having to write a multitude of classes and changing the HTML again.
 - These classes are meaningful in small and big screens.
 - We can use a media query, to clear elements only when needed.